owulveryck/blog/content/post/interactive_keynote.md

 As all my peers, I'm asked to present a bunch of slides (powerpoint or keynote, or whatever).

-In this post I won't dig into what's good or not to put in a presentation, and if that's what interest you, I recommend you to take a look at [Garr Reynold's tips and tricks](http://reference).
+In this post I won't dig into what's good or not to put in a presentation, and if that's what interest you, I recommend you to take a look at [Garr Reynold's tips and tricks](http://www.presentationzen.com/).

 _Steve Jobs_ said:

 > People who knows what they're talking about don't need PowerPoint

-(actually it has been reported in its book) (TODO: references)
+(actually it has been quoted in Walter Isaacson's biography see [this reference](http://blog.jgc.org/2011/11/people-who-know-what-theyre-talking.html)).

 As an attendee I tend to agree; usually PowerPoints are boring and they hardly give any interest besides for the writer to say "hey look, I've worked for this presentation".